skjaere/DebriDav/README.md

 ## Developing

 A docker compose file is provided in the dev directory, with Prowlarr and rclone defined.
-You can add a QBittorrent download client in prowlarr and point it to the ip obtained by running `ip addr show docker0` in order to reach your locally running DebriDav server.
+You can add a qBittorrent download client in prowlarr and point it to the ip obtained by running `ip addr show docker0` in order to reach your locally running DebriDav server.